Lawrence Anthony: African conservation

-As an African Wildlife expert, Anthony was long involved with programs to involve remote African tribes in conservation on their own traditional land, an activity he considered essential to the future well-being of conservation in Africa.
+Anthony was involved with programs to involve remote African tribes in conservation on their own traditional land.
 He had created two new Game Reserves in South Africa.
-The Royal Zulu Biosphere in Zululand, which is expanding to join the world-famous Umfolozi Hluhluwe reserve, and the Mayibuye Game Reserve in Kwa Ximba.
+The Royal Zulu Biosphere in Zululand, which is expanding to join the Umfolozi Hluhluwe reserve, and the Mayibuye Game Reserve in Kwa Ximba.

 Anthony's private focus was the rehabilitation of traumatized African elephant.
-He had developed a unique relationship with a wild herd of elephant on the Thula Thula Reserve in Zululand.
 Anthony's second book, The Elephant Whisperer, tells the story of his working relationship with the African elephant.

+Within two days of Anthony's death, a group of 21 elephants Anthony had saved and befriended walked two days to his home.
+They stood rigid for hours, then began making distress noises as though they knew he had died.
+For years after on the anniversary of his death, this same herd repeated the journey to his home.
+No one communicated to the animals that Anthony had died.

 Anthony had served on the National Transitional Executive Committee during the South African Governments transition from Apartheid on the panel for the electronic media which appointed the board of directors of the South African Broadcasting Corporation and on the committee which appointed the Film Board of South Africa.

 Books

-Anthony is a bestselling author and his books have been translated into several languages.
+Anthony's books have been translated into several languages.
 His brother-in-law, Graham Spence co-authored his three books.

 Anthony's first book Babylon's Ark, published by Thomas Dunne Books, is the true story of the wartime rescue of the Baghdad Zoo.
-Babylon's Ark has won literary awards including the Booklist Editors Choice in the category adult books for young adults, and the French 28th Prix Littéraire 30 millions d'amis literary award, popularly known as the Goncourt for animals.
+Babylon's Ark won the Booklist Editors Choice in the category adult books for young adults, and the French 28th Prix Littéraire 30 millions d'amis literary award, popularly known as the Goncourt for animals.

 Anthony's second book, The Elephant Whisperer, published by Pan Macmillan, tells the story of his adventures and relationship with a rescued herd of African elephants.

 Anthony's third book, The Last Rhinos, published by Sidgwick & Jackson, is the true story of Anthony's involvement to rescue the remaining Northern White rhinoceros in the DR Congo.